jayfreestone/priority-plus/README.md

 As the items overflow, they trigger the parent's `IntersectionObserver`.
 This means we can easily detect when (and in which direction) a new nav item clashes with the outer boundary of the navigation.

 Once we detect a collision, we store which navigation it should now belong to (primary or overflow) and update both in the DOM.

+## Browser support

+This library is designed to work with modern browsers, and as such makes no promises when it comes to the likes of InternetExplorer.

+However, provided you bring-your-own support for the `IntersectionObserver` API and include the library in a transpiled bundle, there's no (obvious) reason it wouldn't work in anything that supports `Map`/`WeakMap`.

 ## Getting started